-The Education Department offers courses leading to certification in Elementary Education (K-6), Teacher of Biology (6-12), Teacher of English (K-12), Teacher of Social Studies (6-12), and Teacher of Students with Disabilities.
-Undergraduate students in any of these certification programs are majors in Biology, English, History (Social Studies), or Liberal Arts (Elementary and Middle School Education only) and receive the Bachelor of Arts or Bachelor of Science degree.
+The Education and Mathematics Department offers courses leading to certification in Elementary Education (K-6), Preschool through Grade Three (P-3), Teacher of Biology (6-12), Teacher of English (K-12), Teacher of Math, Teacher of Social Studies (6-12), and Teacher of Students with Disabilities.
+Undergraduate students in these certification programs are majors in Education and receive either a Bachelor of Arts or Bachelor of Science depending on the content area.
 Qualified post-baccalaureate candidates, whose undergraduate majors were in liberal arts, and graduated with a 3.00 or higher GPA, are eligible for admission to programs leading to certification based on the degree that they earned.
 All certification programs are approved by the New Jersey Department of Education and accredited by the Council for Accreditation of Education Programs.

 Students must apply for admission to the Education Department in addition to admission to the University.
 Admission to the department includes achievement of minimally a 3.00 cumulative GPA, two supportive letters of reference, an interview with department faculty, completion of EDU2000 and either EDU2003 or EDU2004 with a grade of B- or better.
 In order to remain in the Education Department, students must maintain a 3.00 cumulative GPA and receive a B- or better in all Education courses.
 There is one semester of probation if the student's GPA falls below 3.00 before being dismissed from the department roster.
 Contact the department regarding required tests (PRAXIS and edTPA) for admission into the department, clearance for clinical practice and final certification submissions.
 To be certified in New Jersey, a student must be a citizen or sign a document that they intend to become a citizen within five years.
-The student must sign allegiance to the United States for the certification papers to be sent to the state department.
-Students also must pass the Core Praxis for entry into the Education Program and Praxis II Exam in their appropriate area, as well as the final performance assessment.
+The student students also must pass the Core Praxis for entry into the Education Program and Praxis II Exam in their appropriate area, as well as the final edTPA performance assessment.
 The Praxis tests are administered independent from Centenary University.

-Student Teaching (EDU 4050) is full-time status and carries full-time tuition.
+Clinical Internship: Student Teaching (EDU 4050) is full-time status and carries full-time tuition.
 If a student is considering dual certification in a high school subject-specific area and elementary education, one extra course is required.
-If a student wants dual certification with Teacher of Students with Disabilities, several extra courses are required dependent upon the student's original major.
+Dual certification with Teacher of Students with Disabilities, requires several extra courses are required dependent upon the student's original major.
 In order to meet the requirements for Teacher of Students with Disabilities, students must also fulfill the requirements for Elementary or Secondary Education certification.
-Only two courses in education are permitted each semester; courses for Teacher of Students with Disabilities are may be additional.
-Students must remember to register one full semester before planning on taking either Teaching Practicum and Assessment Outcomes or Student Teaching (EDU 3080 and EDU 4050).
+Only two courses in education are permitted each semester; courses for Teacher of Students with Disabilities are may be allowed.
+Students must remember to apply for placement, one full semester before planning on taking either Teaching Experience: Practicum and Assessment Outcomes or Clinical Internship: Student Teaching (EDU 3080 and EDU 4050).
 The Education Department's policies allow for one discipline course to be taken concurrently with EDU 4024 and EDU 4050, but the Department prefers that students plan their academic program so that Student Teaching and the Applications in Literacy are the only courses they register for during their last semester.